useEffectOnce: A React Hook for Single Execution

 Key Requirements:

-- The hook must be named
+- TypeScript: The implementation must be in TypeScript.

 Expected Behavior: